cpp-sobrecarga-funciones

-Function overloading is a feature of C++ that allows the definition of multiple versions of functions with the same name but with different parameter lists.
+Function overloading is a feature of C++ that allows defining multiple versions of functions with the same name but with different parameter lists.

-The C++ compiler decides which version of the function to invoke based on the types and number of arguments passed in the function call.
+The C++ compiler decides which version of the function to call based on the types and number of arguments passed in the function call.

 This provides flexibility and avoids the need to use different function names for similar operations.

-To use function overloading, functions must differ by at least one aspect of their parameters: either the type or the number of arguments.
+To use function overloading, functions must differ in at least one aspect of their parameters: the type or the number of arguments.

 #include <iostream>